-Africa calls Trump racist after "shithole" remark
+Africa calls Trump racist after 'shithole' remark

 Since taking office a year ago, Trump has pursued controversial policies aimed at curbing immigration into the United States as part of a hard-line “America First” agenda.

-Trump said on Twitter on Friday that he merely used “tough” language when discussing a new immigration bill with a group of U.S. senators.
+Trump said on Twitter on Friday he merely used “tough” language when discussing a new immigration bill with a group of U.S. senators.

 He said the bill was a step backwards because it would force the United States “to take large numbers of people from high crime countries which are doing badly”.